worktheclock/replit.github.io/classrooms/autograding.md

 # Autograding Assignments

-In [Repl.it Classroom](https://repl.it/classrooms) you can automatically correct and grade your student's assignment submissions by implementing **Unit tests** or **Input/output matching tests**.
+In [Replit Classroom](https://replit.com/classrooms) you can automatically correct and grade your student's assignment submissions by implementing **Unit tests** or **Input/output matching tests**.